 - Taking your case to trial where a jury will decide whether you should receive compensation

 While a jury trial requires significantly more resources than a settlement, you should not rush into an agreement just because it is on the table.

 Consider why the other party wants to settle your claim.
 It may be because settlement will be less expensive than any of the alternatives.
 That means that assessing the fairness of a settlement offer first requires an understanding of all of the options available, including a jury trial, bench trial, arbitration, and mediation.

 While jury trials are self-explanatory, in a bench trial, the judge alone hears the facts, considers the evidence, and makes the decision.
 Arbitration is a type of alternative dispute resolution.
 In the arbitration process, a tribunal or neutral third party reviews the facts and evidence and decides on the outcome of the case.
 Mediation is another way to resolve the dispute outside of court.
 A neutral third party acts as the mediator and tries to reach a fair resolution.
 All of these options have different costs and benefits to the parties.

 When you are deciding whether or not to accept a settlement offer, you should not only consider the amount offered, but also how a settlement might compare to your other options.
 It is important to have the counsel of a car accident lawyer in San Antonio when you are deciding whether a settlement agreement is the best option in your case.

 5. Know the Law

-Settlement practices are also governed by law.
+Settlement practices are governed by law.
 The Texas Insurance Code provides that insurance companies may not engage in unfair claim settlement practices, such as knowingly making misrepresentations.
 However, the protections offered by law may be limited once a victim signs a settlement agreement.
-After a settlement agreement has been made, the opportunity to pursue any additional damages may be foreclosed, regardless of any new facts or information becoming known.
+After you sign a settlement agreement, the opportunity to pursue any additional damages may be foreclosed, regardless of any new facts or information that may come to light.